-- 3.1 To meet the 'Principles of Local Government', Council shall be the custodian of assets it has control of and manage them though their lifecycle.
-The management of assets is documented in the Strategic Asset Management Plan and should ensure that issues addressed are prioritised in line with: - a.
-Organisational objectives.
+To meet the "Principles of Local Government", Council shall be the custodian of assets it has control of and manage them though their lifecycle.
+The management of assets is documented in the Strategic Asset Management Plan and should ensure that issues addressed are prioritised in line with:

-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.au
+Issue Date: 20/11/2011

+Printed: 13/02/2018

+Page: 1 of 4
-- Community's goals as detailed in the Community Strategic Plan. b

-- As best as possible result in intergenerational equity.
+- organisational objectives - · Community's goals as detailed in the Community Strategic Plan - · as best as possible result in intergenerational equity.

-- 3.2 The Strategic Asset Management Plan addresses the asset lifecycle management processes by documenting the assets:
+The Strategic Asset Management Plan addresses the asset lifecycle management processes by documenting the assets:

-- background data a.
+- Background Data

-- planning b.
+- Planning

-- C. creation/Acquisition/Augmentation Plan
+- Creation/Acquisition/Augmentation Plan

-- d. financial/Risk Management Plan
+- Financial/Risk Management Plan

-- operations and Maintenance Plan e
+- · Operations and Maintenance Plan

-- condition and performance monitoring f.
+- Condition and Performance Monitoring

-- rehabilitation/Renewal/Replacement Plan g.
+- Rehabilitation/Renewal/Replacement Plan

-- consolidation/Rationalisation Plan h.
+- Consolidation/Rationalisation Plan

-- audit Plan/Review
+- Audit Plan/Review

-- 3.3 Key elements that drive the above asset lifecycle management processes include:
+Key elements that drive the above asset lifecycle management processes include:

-- a. levels of service
+- Levels of Service

-- future demand b.
+- Future Demand

-- lifecycle Management Plan C.
+- Lifecycle Management Plan

-- d. financial summary
+- Financial Summary

-- asset Management Practices e.
+- Asset Management Practices

-- plan improvement and monitoring. f
+- Plan Improvement and Monitoring

-- 3.4 Council will maintain and annually review the Strategic Asset Management Plan as required in Essential Element 2.18 of the Local Government Guidelines, Relevant staff and Councillors shall be trained in asset management.
+Council will maintain and annually review the Strategic Asset Management Plan as required in Essential Element 2.18 of the Local Government Guidelines.
+Relevant staff and Councillors shall be trained in asset management.